davidechiego/BachelorThesis/README.md

 My Bachelor's thesis focused on the classical limit of Quantum Mechanics from the point of view of a Quantum-revised version of the Hamilton-Jacobi formulation.
 This review thesis was based on the following pubblications by Prof. M.F.
-Girard of the University of Salerno:
+Girard from the University of Salerno:

 * "Numerical Solutions of the Quantum Hamilton-Jacobi Equation and Exact WKB-Like Representation of One-Dimensional Wave Functions" (https://doi.org/10.48550/arXiv.1403.0825)